sweetyknowles/ruby-basics-exercises/data-types.md

 ### Assorted Data Types

 #### What are the outputs and/or side effects of the following code snippets?
+* Make a guess before testing your answer.
-"Error out" is a valid answer choice.
-Make a guess before testing your answer.
+* "Error out" is a valid answer choice.
+* Also include a sentence on why you chose your answer.

 ```rb
 2 ** 3